 How much will it cost?
 What is included?

-Please email your photographs and I will make a quotation based on your specific requirements.
+Please email your pet photographs and I will make a quotation based on your specific requirements.

 How long will it take?

-This will depend on the time of year and my workload and will vary from 2 weeks to 2 months.
+This will depend on the time of year, the complexity of your particular commission and my workload and will vary from a week to 2 months.
 I will give you an estimated time when I make a quotation.
+Please contact me to discuss a rush order.
 Portraits will not be commenced until the deposit is paid to secure the booking.

 If you have an important deadline, please notify me the date you require the item when placing your order and, if I can confirm this deadline in writing, unless there are factors outside my control which prevent me from doing so, I will have the portrait completed and posted to you by this date.
 To date, I have never missed a deadline as customer satisfaction is so important to me!